 I should warn you, this is like drinking pure, creamy, melted chocolate.
-It’s thick, waaaaaaayyyy creamy, and will definitely satisfy any craving you could ever have for chocolate.
+It’s thick, rich, waaaaaaayyyy creamy, and will definitely satisfy any craving you could ever have for chocolate.

+Recently, I received what seems like a lifetime supply of baking chocolate.
 So I started thinking about all the possibilities and I should just tell you that you may be seeing quite a few chocolate recipes coming your way over the course of the new year.

 But I finally decided on making hot chocolate because Mini Chef and I had a planned afternoon of cookie baking.
 And what goes better with cookies than hot chocolate???

-So we turned on the Christmas music (Dean Martin to be exact), and pulled out a big pot.
+So we turned on some music (Dean Martin to be exact), and pulled out a big pot.
 But then it dawned on me that regular milk is not part of my eating plan any longer.
 So I grabbed a couple cans of light coconut milk, a little unsure of what the final result would be or if I would be left to drink an entire pot of hot chocolate because Mini Chef didn’t like it.

 Well, I can tell you that was NOT a problem!
 This chocolate was just so rich and dreamy-creamy that the two of us nearly ended up wrestling for the last few sips.
 Good thing he’s cute, or I would have tackled him for that last little bit.